rockingrohit9639/project-zone/CONTRIBUTING_GUIDELINES.md

 We want your work to be readable by others; therefore, we encourage you to note the following:

-- Create a folder with a meaningful repository name (If Digital Clock is submitted for example, the Folder Name should be "Digital Clock" and the File Name as "digital_clock.py")
-- File extension for code should be `.py`.
-- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
-- Please avoid creating new directories if at all possible.
-Try to fit your work into the existing directory structure you have created for your project.
-If you want to,  please contact before doing so.
-- The [README.md](https://github.com/rockingrohit9639/project-zone/blob/main/.github/readme_template.md) file should be concise and clear about what the project is about and what it does.
 - It should be documented briefly enough to let readers understand.
 Screenshot inclusion is must
 - If you have modified/added code work, make sure the code compiles before submitting.
 - If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.